LEND Application Process | UC Davis MIND Institute

 • Stipend payment (for some trainees)

-• Focused training on leadership skills and competencies, including opportunities in advocacy
+• Focused training on leadership skills and competencies, including opportunities for advocacy

-• Training in evidence-based practices and family-centered and culturally-sensitive care for underserved children and families in underrepresented communities
+• Training in evidence-based practices and family-centered and culturally-responsive care for children and families from a range of diverse communities

 Appointment and Stipend